-The radio in your coach can receive AM/FM stereo and weather band stations.
-It also has a compact disc (CD) player for your listening enjoyment through quality high-output speakers located in several areas of the coach.
+The radio in your coach can receive AM/FM stereo stations.
+It also has a CD/DVD player for your listening enjoyment through quality highoutput speakers located in several areas of the coach.

 This system is also featured with a rearview camera monitor system, which lets you see what is directly behind your coach for safety and maneuvering assistance.
 The viewing screen is integrated into the dash.